redbadger/website-next/readme.md

 To build the project run `npm run build`.
 This will build both the client (`npm run build:client`) and server (`npm run build:server`) code to be run.

-Run the server with `npm run start` and navigate to `http://localhost:8000`.
+Run the server with `npm start` and navigate to `http://localhost:8000/about-us/join-us`.

 ## Developing